June 15, 2022

 In fact, the average SaaS company uses 254 apps, according to a Productiv report.
 That amount of searching and switching hinders efficiency.
 Tools that are meant to improve productivity end up being counterproductive because it takes too much time to find and use them.

-Consolidate the functions of your apps and tools.
+Check usage insights using a SaaS management tool and consolidate the functions of your apps and tools.
 Remove apps or tools that provide a function that either isn't used frequently or that another app already provides.
 For example, maybe you have two different knowledge base tools when you really only need one.
 Move all the files from one of the knowledge bases to the other, so you can get rid of one of them.
 Your teams can save time when they need to find a file.

 Survey your employees to find out how often tools (and their functions) are used.
 The results can help you figure out which tools to remove or consolidate based on whether your teams need them or not.